aditya172926/covid-tracker/README.md

 Prerequisits:
-1) You need to have Typescript, Angular, Ionic, Node Js (npm) installed in your machine.
+1) You need to have these installed
+Node Js (npm),
+Typescript,
+Angular,
+Ionic in your machine.

-2) To run the python scripts in the you need python3, matplotlib, Flask, numpy, pandas, requests, BeautifulSoup installed in your machine.
+2) To run the python scripts in the you need python3, matplotlib,
+Flask,
+numpy,
+pandas,
+requests,
+BeautifulSoup,
+SMTP,
+email installed in your machine.
+You can install using pip.

 To run the project
 Clone/Download the files.